dougdellolio/coinbasepro-csharp/README.md

 //use the websocket feed
 var productTypes = new List<ProductType>() { ProductType.BtcEur, ProductType.BtcUsd };
-var channels = new List<ChannelType>() { ChannelType.Full, ChannelType.Use r} // When not providing any channels, the socket will subscribe to all channels
+var channels = new List<ChannelType>() { ChannelType.Full, ChannelType.User} // When not providing any channels, the socket will subscribe to all channels

-var webSocket = coinbaseProClient .WebSocket;
+var webSocket = coinbaseProClient.WebSocket;
 webSocket.Start(productTypes, channels);

 // EventHandler for the heartbeat response type